DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "What, if you enjoyed it, then it is good, isn't?"

 Rinne was quite surprised by hot water in shower.
-And Kay also heard her humming while enjoying herself there.
+And Kai also heard her humming while enjoying herself there.

 "I... had to take baths in snow-mixed water around waterfall during winter." _TL Note:_ It says `冬の滝で` which could be translated winter waterfall, but that just weird?
 I think author meant during winter.